Last Updated on June 1, 2021

-Hours: Open daily; closed Thanksgiving and Christmas.
-Hours may vary from season to season.
+Hours: Open daily.
+Closed Thanksgiving and Christmas Day.
+Hours may vary seasonally.

-This unique day trip from Albuquerque gives visitors a chance to drive into the dormant crater of an ancient volcano!
-Get out of the car for stunning hikes through Valles Caldera, too.
-Valles Caldera is the newest addition to the National Parks system and admission is free, likely for some time due to nascent infrastructure here.
-Still, this wild spot remains an extremely scenic and easily accessed area.
+Not many road trips from Albuquerque give you a chance to drive into the crater of a giant ancient volcano!
+Get out of the car for some stunning hikes through Valles Caldera National Preserve.
+This is the newest addition to the National Park system and admission is free, likely for some time due to nascent infrastructure.
+Still, this wild spot remains an extremely scenic and easily-accessed area.

 Recreational opportunities here include mountain biking, scenic drives, fishing and even cross country skiing and snowshoeing in winter.
 This preserve is full of old growth pine forest and pristine mountain streams and as a result Valles Caldera remains incredibly scenic year round.
-Make the drive to Valles Caldera National Preserve and enjoy this stunning day trip from Albuquerque.
+Make the drive to Valles Caldera National Preserve and enjoy this stunning Albuquerque day trip.

 White Ridge Trails

-Where: The left turn for White Ridge Mesa Bike Trails is off US Route 550 north of Bernalillo just before the village of San Ysidro.
-Follow Cabeza Rd. (gravel) for 4.4 miles to the parking area for White Ridge Bike Trails.
+Where: The left turn for White Ridge Mesa Bike Trails is off US Highway 550 north of Bernalillo just before the village of San Ysidro.
+Follow Cabeza Road (gravel) for 4.4 miles to the parking area for White Ridge Bike Trails.
 This site is free.

-Not many day trips from Albuquerque give you the chance to see several dinosaur bones in situ.
-Forget the museum and visit this series of multiuse trails 45 minutes northwest of Albuquerque.
-Come during the week and you may have this entire area to yourself!
-A roughly 10 mile loop circles the area from above, dipping into the valley below before returning to the top.
+Not many road trips from Albuquerque give you the chance to see dinosaur bones in situ.
+However, this series of multi-use trails 45 minutes northwest of the city does just that.
+A roughly 10-mile loop circles the area from above, dipping into the valley before returning to the top again.
 Or bypass the loop for an easier hike by heading out and turning back at any point.
-Now about those bones…
+Come during the week and you’ll have this area to yourself!

-Where: Interstate 40 east to exit 275 to US Route 84 (old Route 66).
+Where: Interstate 40 east to exit 275 to US Highway 84 (old Route 66).
 Head west on US 84 briefly, turning left onto Lake Drive, then left onto Blue Hole Road.